UtrechtUniversity/GitMiller/README.md

 </tr>
 <tr>
     <td nowrap>-r, --repository</td>
-    <td>URL of GitHub repository</td>
+    <td>URL of GitHub repository (can be a subfolder)</td>
 </tr>
 <tr>
     <td nowrap>-n, --notebook</td>
-    <td>filename of notebook you wish to execute, this file must exist in the root of the (partially) downloaded folder structure.
+    <td>filename of notebook you wish to execute, this file must exist in the root folder of the (partially) downloaded folder structure.
     </td>
 </tr>
 <tr>
     <td nowrap>-o, --output</td>
-    <td>local path where Papermill will put an executed version of your notebook</td>
+    <td>local path where GitMiller will put the executed version of your notebook</td>
 </tr>
 <tr>
     <td nowrap>-c, --config</td>